encode/uvicorn/docs/index.md

 ### Logging

 You can also customize your logs using a configuration file written in YAML or JSON format.

-You can find more info on creating these files from the official Python documentation found [here](https://docs.python.org/3/howto/logging.html#configuring-logging).
+Find more information on creating these files in the [official Python documentation](https://docs.python.org/3/howto/logging.html#configuring-logging).

 Below I have provided an example of a log file written in YAML that will get you started.